 Class sign-up forms, prepopulated with the names of online registrants, will replace the tickets at the ticketing table.
 The sign-up forms will remain available for the rest of the day so that people can add their names to available slots or cross out current entries.
 Teachers can use the sign-up forms to take a roll call if they wish to do so—probably necessary only if the class is sold out and there is overcrowding.

-There are many sources to use in preparing your class choices: the online schedule (with pictures); the on-site model menu; the schedule you received in your survival kit.
+There are many sources to use in preparing your class choices: the online schedule (with pictures), the on-site model menu, or the printed schedules available at the Information Desk in Hospitality.
 You might even start before the final schedule is posted, by following the Class Preview pages that are set up as classes are being entered, also with pictures (see Class Schedules and Previews).